A list of current and past deformation measurements using the OpenADMS monitoring system.

-In Lower-Saxony (Germany), two monitoring systems based on OpenADMS have been installed on motorway bridges in order to observe them permanently using robotic total stations, weather stations, and Pt100 temperature sensors.
+Two monitoring systems based on OpenADMS were installed on motorway bridges in In Lower-Saxony (Germany), in order to observe them permanently using robotic total stations, weather stations, and Pt100 temperature sensors.

 An embedded LTE data modem allows remote control via a secured OpenVPN connection through the Internet.

-The temporary and permanent observations are performed in the Concert Church in Neubrandenburg to detect oscillation of the steeple, using various geodetical and geotechnical sensors.
+The temporary and permanent observations were performed in the Concert Church in Neubrandenburg to detect oscillation of the steeple, using various geodetical and geotechnical sensors.

-In the first phase of the monitoring project, three Leica Nivel210 inclinometers were installed in the church tower.
+In the first phase of the monitoring project, three Leica Nivel210 inclinometers have been installed in the church tower.
 They are controlled by the OpenADMS monitoring system, running on a low-cost pizza box server.